 - 1. To set out circular curve by linear methods. - 2.
 To set out circular curve by angular methods. - 3.
 Determination of horizontal and vertical distances, bearings and area using Total Station. - 4.
 Determination of co-ordinates of a traverse, length of traverse lines using GPS - 5.
-Post-processing of data obtained in Total Station & GPS practical using softwares like TERRAMODEL, AutoCAD etc. and print out the sheets - 6.
-Analysis of survey projects conducted using computer by applying various softwares like MS excel, SurveyOS, surfit, QuikGrid, etc. - 7.
+Post-processing of data obtained in Total Station & GPS practical using softwares like TERRAMODEL, AutoCAD etc. and print out the sheets - Analysis of survey projects conducted using computer by applying various softwares like MS excel, SurveyOS, surfit, QuikGrid, etc. - 7.
 Setting out a simple foundation plan in the field.

 There will be two class tests (to be referred to as an 'Internal Assessment) to be conducted in the semester.
-The first internal assessment (IA) will be conducted in the mid of the semester based on the conducted at the end of the semester and it will be based on next 40% of the syllabus.
+The first internal assessment (IA) will be conducted in the mid of the semester based on the 40% of the syllabus.
 It will be of 20 marks.
-Lastly, the average of the marks scored by the students in both the Internal Assessment will be considered.
+Similarly, the second internal assessment (IA) will be conducted at the end of the semester and it will be based on next 40% of the syllabus.
+It will be of 20 marks cored by the students in both the Internal Assessment will be considered.
 Duration of both the IA examination will be of one hour duration, respectively.